 Beyond the RCR orientations, all graduate students have to complete additional RCR forums.
 These are more specialized, smaller and interactive opportunities for you to engage with faculty, librarians, staff and other professionals to explore ethical issues and concerns in your scholarship.
-The minimum requirements are listed below; you are encouraged to take more:
+The minimum requirements are listed below, and you are encouraged to take more.

 RCR forums are given numbers on your transcript and can be repeated.
 Each listed below is worth two hours of RCR credit toward graduation, although a "zero" credit will appear on your transcript as they are not regular, semester-long classes: